-Construction Bidding Process
+Construction Tendering Process

-In its simplest form, construction bidding is the process of announcing how much you’ll charge to do a project.
+In its simplest form, construction tendering is the process of announcing how much you’ll charge to do a project.
 However, there’s much more to it than just the numbers and the costs.
 Potential clients also want the details about ‘how’ you will build something, ‘who’ you are, and ‘what’ makes your offer better than everyone else’s.

 They want to know your past projects, what you are currently working on, the effectiveness of your safety program, and whether you can insure and bond your work.
 They’ll also want information regarding who you will hire to work with you on the project.
 And, of course, they definitely want to know your cost estimates are realistic.